Christmas time is here

 My hope is that the information here will help you make a well-informed choice on what is the best option for you and your family.

 🎄 Trees can arrive contaminated with mold due to moisture on branches and needles.
 Mold can develop in 24 to 48 hours if conditions are favorable.
-Most trees are chopped, wrapped and loaded for transport which makes this problem worse.
-People with asthma, allergies, lung issues and weakened immune systems need to be especially careful with moldy trees although they can affect health people too.
+Most trees are chopped, wrapped, and loaded for transport which makes this problem worse.
+People with asthma, allergies, lung issues and weakened immune systems need to be especially careful with moldy trees although they can affect healthy people too. *Updated, click here for an article that discusses moldy trees causing health reactions.

 🎄 “Many pesticides will have been removed from (Christmas) trees by rain and ultraviolet light by the time they are harvested,” says Dr. Thomas Arcury, Ph.D., professor of family and community medicine at Wake Forest University School of Medicine.
 “However, some will remain and, in particular, one, the systemic pesticide di-syston 15-G, may be present in the tree.”